prashant5878-shukla/vehicle-research-quiz/README.md

 Then open http://localhost:3000

-That's it.
 No Node, no npm, no env vars required.

 **Without Docker (local dev):**